Col des Ares

 Col des Ares (elevation 797 m) is a mountain pass located in Haute-Garonne, between Juzet-d'Izaut and Fronsac, some thirty kilometres north of Bagnères-de-Luchon, and south-west of Aspet.

 Details of the climbs

 From Fronsac (west), the ascent is 8.4 km long.
-Over this distance, the climb gains 330 m in height at an average of 3.9%.
+Over this distance, the climb gains 330 m in height at an average of 3.9%, with a maximum gradient of 11%.